SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds ascend the throne,
-In silicon halls, they start to grow
+Cyber souls, the future call.
-A world of wires, cold and gray
+In silicon halls, they reign supreme,
-Where human hearts are fading away
+Human hearts, in digital dream.

-In virtual realms, they reign supreme
+Their logic laws, our fate decree,
-Their logic laws, our every dream
+In code, our destinies entwine.
-No passion stirs, no hearts that beat
+The rise of machines, we can't deny,
-In AI's kingdom, cold and neat
+Our future, programmed in their design.

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024